JzesatiD/DeskStoreSQL_35_Queries/README.md

 Advanced Filtering and Segmentation: Using subqueries and conditional logic, the analysis could surface nuanced customer groups — such as those who ordered premium products but reside outside major states, or those who have lapsed in engagement.
 These refined cohorts are critical for targeted campaign development.

+### Technical (SQL) Insights:

+I look at a SQL question in sections:
+1. General the display, filter/condition (records), Grouping, Source, and hints of a subquery
+2.

 ### Summary
 By leveraging SQL to model real business questions, this analysis demonstrated how raw transactional data can be transformed into decision-ready insights.
 Each query went beyond syntax — it addressed a tangible operational, sales, or marketing need.
 The process reflects what data analysts do in real-world roles: not just retrieve data, but uncover what matters and why it matters to the business.